GrantSeltzer/Manhattan/README.md

 `docker run -it --security-opt seccomp:Manhattan.json fedora bash`

-You can also specify the json file in the runc json specification like the following:

-TODO: `runc ...`

 ## Usage:

 Arguments consist of all lower case names of [syscalls](http://man7.org/linux/man-pages/man2/syscalls.2.html).
 Multiple ones can be passed by using a `,` separated list.